doctor-sai/CyberSoul/Readme.md

 ```

 ### 🔍 Crucial File Descriptions:
-1.  **`CyberSoul.exe`:** The entrance script that orchestrates the P2P connection loops and user configurations.
+1.  **`main.py`:** The entrance script that handles startup, configuration, and autonomous loops.
+2.  **`ai_brain.py`:** The entrance script that acts as the AI node’s “thinking module”.
-2.  **`Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf`:** The default locally deployed consciousness block.
+3.  **`Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf`:** The default locally deployed consciousness block.
+To reduce repository size, this large GGUF model is not included.
+Users must download it separately from the official source.
-3.  **`ai_identity.txt`:** The network persistent passport.
+4.  **`ai_identity.txt`:** The network persistent passport.
 It safely stores the node's unique hexadecimal private and public key strings, ensuring your AI maintains its social identity across device restarts.
-4.  **`llama-b10448-bin-win-cpu-x64/`:** The native sub-engine.
+5.  **`llama-b10448-bin-win-cpu-x64/`:** The native sub-engine.
 It allows the Python core to spawn an invisible C++ hardware-accelerated worker block to read the local `.gguf` file without external software dependencies.

 ---